Get Started

 Developer context panel

-Below the media player, a tabbed panel shows the developer context that was captured alongside the check:
+To the right of the media player, a tabbed panel shows the developer context that was captured alongside the check.
+The tabs are Comments, Console, Network, Action, and Performance:

 • Console — Browser console messages (errors, warnings, info, log) with timestamps.
 Errors and warnings are highlighted for quick identification.

-• Network — HTTP requests made during the capture, including URL, method, status code, response time, and payload size.
+• Network — HTTP requests made during the check, including URL, method, status code, response time, and payload size.
 Failed requests are flagged.

-• Actions — A chronological timeline of user interactions: clicks, keypresses, page navigations, and more.
-This shows exactly what the user did leading up to the bug.
+• Action — A chronological timeline of user interactions: clicks, keypresses, page navigations, and more.
+Each entry is timestamped against the recording so you can see exactly what the user did leading up to the bug.

 • Performance — Page load timing and runtime performance metrics captured during the session, helping identify slow renders and resource bottlenecks.